lingyicute/StarryFiles/README.md

 ## Inclusion in custom ROMs

-Thank you if you choose to include Material Files in your custom ROM!
+Thank you if you choose to include StarryFile in your custom ROM!
 However since I've received several user complaints due to improper inclusion, I'd like to offer some suggestions on including this app properly for the good of end users:

 - Please don't replace the AOSP [DocumentsUI](https://android.googlesource.com/platform/packages/apps/DocumentsUI/) app with this app.
 This app is not designed to replace DocumentsUI and can't handle a number of functionalities in DocumentsUI - in fact, it relies on DocumentsUI to do things like granting external SD card access.